Article

 CCC = DSO + DIO - DPO

-Based on the previous three sections, you have:
+Based on the calculations from the previous three metrics, you have:

 In other words, money is coming in faster than it’s going out.
-Thanks to those supplier payment terms, you should be able to fund new growth.
+Thanks to you supplier payment terms, you should be able to fund new growth.

 5. Current ratio